A Graphical Calculus for Quantum Computing with Multiple Qudits using Generalized Clifford Algebras: Conclusion

 \section{Conclusion}

-In this paper, we showed that the algebraic framework we developed in \cite{Lin1} allows us to construct a purely definitional graphical calculus for multi-qudit computations with the generalized Clifford algebra.
-We established many ``superpower"-like properties of the graphical calculus using purely algebraic methods, including a novel algebraic proof of a Yang-Baxter-like equation.
+In this work, we constructed a graphical calculus for multi-qudit computations with the generalized Clifford algebra.
+Using purely algebraic methods, we established many graphical and beyond graphical identities of the representation of generalized Clifford algebras considered in \cite{Lin1}, including a novel algebraic proof of a Yang-Baxter equation and a construction of a corresponding braid group representation.
+Our algebraic proof also enabled a resolution of an open problem in \cite{Cobanera2014} on the construction of self-dual braid group representations for $N$ even.
 We also derived several new identities for the braid elements, which are key to our proofs.
-We demonstrated that in many cases, the verification of involved vector identities can be reduced to the combinatorial application of two basic vector identities.
-Finally, we showed how to explicitly compute various vector states in an efficient manner using algebraic methods.
+Furthermore, we demonstrated that in many cases, the verification of involved vector identities can be reduced to the combinatorial application of two basic vector identities.

-In addition, in terms of physics, we connected these braid identities to physics by showing the presence of a conserved charge.
+Furthermore, we demonstrated that it is feasible to envision implementing the braid operators for quantum computation, by showing that they are 2-local operators.
+In fact, as we demonstrated these braid elements are \textit{almost} Clifford gates, for they normalize the generalized Pauli group up to an extra factor $\zeta$.